mkkeffeler/xfe/README.md

 # More to Come

 More functionality being added to support URL queries and more.
-Working on setuping a pypi package that can be installed and contains the above functionality through methods
+Working on setting up a pypi package that can be installed and contains the above functionality through methods